Single-rotating Five-dimensional Near-horizon Extremal Geometry in General Relativity: Five-dimensional single-rotating solution

 \section{Five-dimensional single-rotating solution}

 In this section, we present a new five-dimensional NHEG solution to the vacuum gravity with a single angular momentum, which is the main result of this paper.
-Its derviation from the MP solution will be carried out in section \ref{MP}.
+Its derivation from the MP solution will be carried out in Sec. \ref{MP}.
 Let us consider the Einstein-Hilbert action and Einstein equation in five dimensions,

 in which $R_{\mu\nu}$ and $R$ are Ricci tensor and scalar respectively.
 Then, the following single-rotating NHEG in the coordinates $(t,r,\theta,\varphi^1,\varphi^2)$ is a solution.

 Explicitly in the more convenient notation $(\varphi^1,\varphi^2)\to (\varphi,\psi)$, it is